 Kelly, Savannah L. & Young, Brian W. (2017).
 “Examining undergraduates’ library priorities through Q methodology.”
 Journal of Academic Librarianship, 43(3).

-Kelly, Savannah L. “Minority students in university remediation: A phenomenological analysis of their high school and first-semester college academic experiences.” (accepted).
+Kelly, Savannah L. (2017).
+“Minority students in university remediation: A phenomenological analysis of their high school and first-semester college academic experiences” Journal of Contemporary Research in Education.

 Winslow, Rachel R., Skripsky, Sarah L., & Kelly, Savannah L. (2016).
 “Not just for citations: Assessing Zotero while reassessing research.”
 In B. D’Angelo, S. Jamieson, B. Maid, J.R.
 Walker (Eds), Information Literacy: Research and Collaboration across Disciplines.
 Boulder, CO: University Press of Colorado.